ChamiLamelas/Music_Tab_Project/README.md

 * [Firefox Download Page](https://www.mozilla.org/en-US/firefox/new/)
 * [Chrome Download Page](https://www.google.com/chrome/)

-### Installing
+### Installing the Program

-*All* of the Python source files (files with the ".py" extension) in the repository is necessary for the program to perform its intended purpose.
+*All* of the Python source files (files with the ".py" extension) in the repository are necessary for the program to perform its intended purpose.
 To see what each one does, read the documentation at the top of each file.
 If you are interested, you can also read the documentation of each class and method in the source files.

-You can download the configuration file if you wish, if you run the program it will automatically generate one if it doesn't locate one on your computer.
-If you are not planning on using GitHub in the future, you can remove ".gitignore".

 Make sure that *every* file you download is put in the *same* folder.
 Therefore, it may be suitable to download the entire repository as a ZIP file.
 To do this click the green button "Clone or download" and select "Download ZIP" from the dropdown menu.

+You can download the configuration file if you wish, if you run the program it will automatically generate one if it doesn't locate one on your computer.
+If you are not planning on creating your own GitHub repository for this project, you can delete the ".gitignore" file from your computer.

 ## Preparing an Input Tab File